 - (About the different procedures for verification of specific attributes of the individual or legal entity): “at a distance, using means of electronic identification, for which the presence of the natural person or of an authorized representative of the legal person has been guaranteed prior to the issuance of the qualified certificate, and complying with the requirements set out in Article 8 with respect to “substantial” or “high” levels of security (Art.
 24-b, eIDAS)

-The centralized signature as discussed previously is nothing more than a qualified signature, but always available in the cloud, so you can use it without the need for a card reader or having to install any certificates on your mobile devices.
+The centralized signature as discussed previously is nothing more than a qualified signature, but always available in the cloud, so you can use it without the need of a card reader or having to install any certificates on your mobile devices.

 Thus, the signature in the cloud or centralized signature, has as main characteristic that its digital certificate is lodged in an HSM server (cryptographic device based in a hardware that generates, stores and protects cryptographic keys) to which the user accesses when it requires signing a document digitally.
 In order to keep the chain qualified, it is necessary that it be authentically in a robust way.